ajeetbpr/essential-firefox/README.md

 # Essential Firefox
-🦊 A list of all the FireFox add-ons that I can't live without.
+🦊 A list of all the FireFox add-ons that I consider essential.

 ## General
 - [1Password](https://agilebits.com/onepassword/extensions) - Extension for the 1Password app, one of the best password managers for macOS.